mdn/content/files/en-us/web/api/rtcpeerconnection/remotedescription/index.md

 {{domxref("RTCPeerConnection.pendingRemoteDescription")}} if that property isn't `null`; otherwise, the value of
 {{domxref("RTCPeerConnection.currentRemoteDescription")}} is returned.
-See the [Pending and current descriptions](/en-US/docs/Web/API/WebRTC_API/Connectivity#pending_and_current_descriptions) section for details on this algorithm and why it's used.
+See [Pending and current descriptions](/en-US/docs/Web/API/WebRTC_API/Connectivity#pending_and_current_descriptions) in the WebRTC Connectivity page for details on this algorithm and why it's used.

 ## Example